568875138/assemblyline/docs/create_new_service.md

     * __Note:__ You may want to use Ubuntu desktop instead of server if you want to develop with a GUI.
 2. [Install Development VM](install_developement_vm.md)

+## Service Guidelines

+### What is a service

+Services are pieces of code that take a file or metadata about a file at input, analyse said file or metadata to achieve the following results:

+* Produce a human readable analysis of the data
+* Extract embedded pieces of data for further analysis
+* Tag distinctive features of the data
+* Set a level of confidence if the data is good or bad

+### Type of service

+These are the different type of services that we have so far in the system and most likely, your service will fit into one of those categories.

+**NOTE**: Some service will be hybrid services meaning that they will leverage two type of services.

+#### Assemblyline only services

+This is a service that was 100% designed for file analysis in the context of Assemblyline.
+This is a Python only service that has the following properties:

+* It did not exist prior to Assemblyline.
+* It does not just wrap any prior existing library.

+**Example**: Metapeek

+#### Python wrappers

+This is a service that essentially wrap a pre-existing Python library and parses its output to create Assemblyline results.

+**Example**: PEFile, PeePDF, PDFiD...

+#### Command line wrappers

+This is a service that will execute a command line tool and wait for its output.
+The service will then parse said output to produce and Assemblyline result.

+**Example**: Avg, Mcafee, Suricata, Unpacker ...

+#### API wrappers

+This is a service that will callout to an external service for processing and wait for the results.

+You'll want to avoid this type of service as often as possible because these service are harder to setup and harder to scale.
+Spinning up new instances of a API wrapper service might not necessarily increase throughput but might actually reduce it depending if the targeted server is overloaded.

+That said, in some case this makes a lot of sense and is the right way to go.

+**Example**: FSecure, KasperskyIcap, Metadefender, NSRL, VirusTotal...

+### What should I consider before creating a service

+1. Think big: You'll want your service to process as fast as possible because it will have to process millions of files per day.
+2. Small footprint: Reduce CPU/Memory consumption as much as you can so we don't waste important resources in the cluster
+3. Easy installer: The service should have an installer that does it all.
+3.1 Installation documentation: In the case of the API wrapper services, installation documentation of the external component is required
+4. If needed, think about your updating strategy. (e.g: AV signatures updates, Yara rules updates...)

+### Example of failures

+This is a few examples of what not to do when creating a service because it cause to much strain on the system or makes it too complex

+#### Asking to much of the workers

+The NSRL service was originally supposed to install the NSRL hashset on each of the worker instead of having one central NSRL DB that the service query into.

+This caused the following problems

+1. You have to install postgresql server on each worker which takes a lot of resources away from actual processing of files
+2. Pushing updates to NSRL meant few hours of extra resources usage on each worker reducing throughput
+3. Each instances of postgresql on the worker was using a lot of RAM but was actually idle in terms of CPU usage.

+We fixed it by having only one support server that hosted the DB (and other services dependancies).
+Now the service is very light weight because all it does is a SQL query to an external database.
+Also the database server can easily handle thousands of instances of this service connected at the same time.

+#### Queue to a queue

+The Suricata service is a good example of originally over-designing a service.
+The person came to the DEV team asking for a spare server to run a Suricata processing farm they build using celery.
+They then wanted to create a service that interface with their celery queue.

+The Dev team response to this was the Assemblyline is already a queuing system and that doing it this way would make it really hard to scale.

+We went back to the drawing board and created a Suricata service as a **command line wrapper** service instead of the **API wrapper** original design.
+This is now a lot easier to manage and to scale.

+### Before getting started

+Talk to CSE's Assemblyline team before getting started.
+They may already be working on the same service or know someone that does.
+The DEV team can help you out planning the design of your service depending of its complexity.

 ## Your First Service

 ### Tutorial Service